talisein/aoab-monitor/README.md

 At https://aoabmonitor.talinet.net/stats/ the second graph will display a 'projection.'
 The basis of the projection is based on

-    1. Known fact: How many English words have been published so far
+1. Known fact: How many English words have been published so far.
 2. Known fact: How many English parts have been released so far
 3. Known fact (usually): How many English parts there will be
 4. Unknown: How many English words the entire volume will have.

 To make a guess about how many English words there will be, we can look at how many pages comprise each Japanese book release.
 That is one strong variable.
 A